lenzzair/lenzzair/README.md

        < | |
          | | >

-Status  : 3nd-year Networks & Telecommunications student with a focus on Cybersecurity Mindset : Always learning, always building 🔥
+Status  : 3nd-year Networks & Telecommunications student with a focus on Cybersecurity, on sandwish course Mindset : Always learning, always building 🔥
 ```